PA Horse Betting Sites and Apps

 All three races came to be at different years, with the last being the Kentucky Derby in 1875.

 Churchill Downs Inc., which also owns the platforms BetAmerica and TwinSpires, holds the Kentucky Derby each year on the first Saturday in May in Louisville, KY.
-It is one of the most popular and wagered-upon events in all of the horse racing and is one of the races most horse riders covet.
+It is one of the most popular and wagered-on events in all of horse racing.

-Known as “the Run for the Roses,” the race’s 1.25 miles is considered the “classic” distance in the sport and establishes a horse as one that can cover a route of ground.
+Known as “the Run for the Roses,” the race’s 1.25 miles is considered the “classic” distance in the sport.
 Male horses carry the same weight of 126 pounds while fillies that enter the race carry 121 pounds.
 The field has been limited to 20 entrants for more than four decades.

-The Belmont Stakes is conducted three weeks after the Preakness at Belmont Park in Jamaica, NY.
+The Belmont Stakes is conducted three weeks after the Preakness at Belmont Park in Elmont, NY on Long Island just east of New York City.
 It was first instituted in 1864 and was held at other tracks before its permanent placement at Belmont Park in 1905.
 Known as “the Test of the Champion,” the Belmont is the longest of the three races, and horses must travel 1.5 miles to reach the finish line.
 The field is limited to 16 horses, and the assigned weights are the same as the Kentucky Derby and Preakness.

 Only 13 horses have captured the vaunted Triple Crown, with Justify being the most recent in 2018.
 Although Sir Barton was the first to accomplish the feat in 1919, the term was not official until 1930.

 Although the process can be a bit daunting for a beginner, betting is relatively straightforward and can be done either through a live teller, standalone machine, online, or over the phone.